 The U.S. current account deficit reached a record $803 billion in 2006.
 That created concern about the sustainability of such an imbalance.
-Even though the recession scaled it back, it appears it's on the rise again.
+It fell during the recession but is now growing again.

-The United States traded $4.9 trillion with foreign countries in 2016.
-That was $2.2 trillion in exports and $2.7 trillion in imports.
-It's the third-largest exporter, but the top importer.
 With its size and wealth, it should be exporting more.
-One of the major challenges to U.S. exports is that other countries have lower standards of living.
+One of the major challenges to increasing U.S. exports is that other countries have lower costs of living.
 They can make things more cheaply because they pay their workers less.

 Why can't we make everything at home?
 We could, but they would cost a lot more.
 Most people aren't willing to pay more just to save U.S. jobs.
 U.S. imports cost less than domestically-made products.
 America imports more than half of its goods from just five countries.

 A trade deficit results when a country's imports more than it exports.
-Imports are any goods and services produced in a foreign country, even if produced overseas by a domestic company.
+Imports are any goods and services produced in a foreign country, even if these are produced overseas by a domestic company.

-Therefore, a trade deficit can occur even if all the imports are being sold by, and sending profit to, a domestic firm.
+A trade deficit can then occur even if all the imports are being sold by, and sending profit to, a domestic firm.
 With the rise of multinational corporations and job outsourcing, trade deficits are on the rise.

 Balance of Payments, Its Components, and Deficit Versus Surplus

 Three Ways a Country Pays for Its Growth

 The balance of payments is the record of all international trade and financial transactions made by a country's residents.